 - Dog food: if your dog is a picky eater make sure you pack some food for them, not all dog food is universal nationwide.
 Dogs like having the same food all the time, so changing their food may cause all sorts of tummy upsets.
 Make sure that you have drinking water available at all times.
 It is not recommended that you drink water from the holding tanks of an RV, so don’t let your pet drink it either.

 - Common courtesy: be a good neighbor while staying in RV parks with your pet.
 Always pick up after them.
-Always keep them in your campsite and do not let them wander into other people’s sites.
+Always keep them at your campsite and do not let them wander into other people’s sites.
 If you have to leave your pet in the RV while you are gone, check in with your neighbors when you get back to make sure they weren’t disturbing anyone.